 Ever since Angelo Lopez was a child he has drawn on any scrap of paper he could get a hold of.
 When Angelo went to San Jose State University, his college paintings were heavily influenced by the humorous illustrations of Peter De Seve, an illustrator for the New Yorker magazine.
 Angelo also fell under the spell of the great muralists of the 1930s, especially Thomas Hart Benton and Diego Rivera.
 He graduated with a degree in Illustration.

-Since my time in college, I’ve illustrated 3 books: Two Moms the Zark and Me by Johnny Valentine in 1993; Night Travelers by Sue Hill in 1994; and Cherubic Children’s New Classic Story Book Volume 2 for Cherubic Press in 1998.
-I’ve painted murals for Lester Shields Elementary School in San Jose, the Berryessa branch of the San Jose Public Library, and the Sunnyvale Public Library.
+Since his time in college, he has illustrated 3 books: Two Moms the Zark and Me by Johnny Valentine in 1993; Night Travelers by Sue Hill in 1994; and Cherubic Children’s New Classic Story Book Volume 2 for Cherubic Press in 1998.
+Angelo has painted murals for Lester Shields Elementary School in San Jose, the Berryessa branch of the San Jose Public Library, and the Sunnyvale Public Library.

 “I know there is no such thing as failure in the pursuit of art.
 Merely to survive in that pursuit is a success.
 Pictures may fail to please, movements may fail to survive, but the artist has his rewards anyway.
 He may lose his public and his market and still get full compensation for his efforts.
 Quite apart from the public values of art – those which give it significance in the social history of a people – the act of artistic creation has its own psychological payoff and a very considerable one.
 The rewards of art, for the artist himself, are concomitants of its practice.
 The only way an artist can personally fail is to quit work.”